gracechin/Mini-Wheg-Opt/README.md

 If you choose to do this, we also recommend that you upload a copy of your final report to your public repository to place everything in context.

-If you would prefer your project to be private, please create private git repository and provide access to [David](<mailto:david.boyle@imperial.ac.uk>) and [Nan](<mailto:n.li09@imperial.ac.uk>).
+If you would prefer your project to be private, please create a private git repository and provide access to [David](<mailto:david.boyle@imperial.ac.uk>) and [Nan](<mailto:n.li09@imperial.ac.uk>).

 In the case of a private repository, you may still include additional material